hammer-space/sample_scripts/README.md

 You can try the above command on any path in a Hammerspace share and see the direct HSTK output.

-THe script requires a filename for the Excel report, with or without .xlsx extension.
+The script requires a filename for the Excel report, with or without .xlsx extension.
 The script accepts a path to start from, and if not provided assumes the current working directory.
 The path or pwd must be on a mounted Hammerspace share.

 ### Prerequisites
 This script requires openpyxl, argparse, and hstk.
 You can install with